-Nettleship v Weston Case
+Nettleship v.
+Weston Case

-What is the Nettleship v Weston Case?
+What was the Nettleship v.
+Weston Case?

-What are the facts of the Nettleship v Weston Case?
+What Are the Facts of the Nettleship v.
+Weston Case?

 What’s the takeaway from the Nettleship and Weston case?